ukkit/amfi_nav_loader/README.md

 ## Features

-- Automated download of NAV data from AMFI site
+- Automated download of NAV data from AMFI
 - Support for daily, monthly, and yearly data downloads
 - Automatic handling of weekends and holidays
 - Data validation and error handling